 NORTH PORT — Osprey resident Tony Jarvis wouldn’t break routine.

-It's an English thing, maybe, sticking with schedules, or what he termed “shed-jules.”
+It’s an English thing, maybe, sticking with schedules, or as he pronounced it, “shed-jules.”

-But Thursday was different.
-The former Olympic swimmer had paused from one of his strict 90-minute practice sessions to riff on stuff.
+But a recent Thursday was different.
+The former Olympic swimmer paused from one of his strict 90-minute practice sessions to riff on stuff.

-It was weird but exhilarating for those within earshot of a swimming icon, which included the aquatic center's supervisor, Trish Sturgess.
+It was weird but exhilarating for those within earshot of a swimming icon, which included North Port Aquatic Center Supervisor Trish Sturgess.

 Unless something interferes, Jarvis is in North Port’s pool swimming his 25-yard laps, over and over, several days a week.